 - Unfortunately, Form I is less useful in one-on-one duels, hence why Fisto gets killed by Darth Sidious.

 - Adaptational Wimp: Downplayed.
-In Legends, Ki-Adi was talked about in the same sentence as Yoda in regards to his Form III lightsaber expertise, and was also an excellent battlefield survivor, with piloting skills, knowledge of Force healing and a neat Improv Fu.
+In Legends, Ki-Adi was talked about in the same sentence as his master Yoda in regards to his Form III lightsaber expertise, and although he was not a powerhouse as some of his fellow Masters, he was an excellent battlefield survivor, with piloting skills, knowledge of Force healing and a neat Improv Fu.
 In canon, Ki-Adi is not implied to be anything but an average Jedi Master, albeit one surprisingly competent for his age and looks (which is still mostly Played for Laughs).

 - Agent Scully: He has a history of this.
 He was extremely skeptical of Qui-Gon Jinn's assertion that the Sith had returned and dismissed Padmé Amidala's claim that Count Dooku was behind the assassination attempt against her.
 He was also the most vocal in denying the possibility of Yoda's claim about making contact with the dead Qui-Gon, insisting it is impossible to maintain ones identity in the Force after death.